-The New York Hall of Science (NYSCI) is the center of the universe when it comes to interactive science.
-Founded at the 1964–65 World’s Fair, NYSCI has grown into one of the area’s leading educational institutions that welcomes droves of students, teachers and families each year.
+The New York Hall of Science is the center of the universe when it comes to interactive science.
+Founded at the 1964-65 World’s Fair, NYSCI has grown into one of the area’s leading educational institutions.
+It welcomes droves of students, teachers and families each year.

 The activities at Design Lab are frequently changed based on experimentation, reflection, and feedback from guests.
 This makes each trip to the Design Lab – and to NYSCI – a unique one.